-Our objective is to develop a method for uncertainty quantification to assess a model's trustworthiness.
-However, the type of uncertainty to address is not always clear.
-On one hand, high uncertainty may stem from novel, previously unseen traffic scenarios.
+Our objective is to develop a method for uncertainty quantification to assess the trustworthiness of a model.
+However, the source of uncertainty is not always clear.
+On the one hand, high uncertainty may stem from novel, previously unseen traffic scenarios.
 On the other hand, randomness arising from unpredictable driver behavior can lead to multiple plausible predictions.
-While previous works, such as \cite{gilles2022uncertainty} and \cite{janjovs2023bridging}, do not distinguish between uncertainty types, we argue that decomposing uncertainty is crucial for understanding the sources of a model's predictions.
-Therefore, following concurrent literature \citep{der2009aleatory, huellermeier2021uqml}, we decompose uncertainty into epistemic and aleatoric components.
+While previous works such as \cite{gilles2022uncertainty} and \cite{janjovs2023bridging} do not distinguish between uncertainty types, we argue that decomposing uncertainty is crucial for understanding the sources of potential error in prediction, which in turn supports safer and more effective downstream decision making.
+Therefore, following concurrent literature \cite{der2009aleatory, huellermeier2021uqml}, we decompose uncertainty into epistemic and aleatoric components.